Willi Castro Player Props: Twins vs. Yankees

-Willi Castro -- batting .313 with two doubles, a home run, a walk and three RBI in his past 10 games -- will be in action for the Minnesota Twins versus the New York Yankees, with Nestor Cortes Jr. on the hill, on April 25 at 7:40 PM ET.
+The Minnesota Twins, including Willi Castro (hitting .263 in his past 10 games, with two doubles, a home run, two walks and three RBI), battle starter Domingo German and the New York Yankees at Target Field, Wednesday at 1:10 PM ET.

-In his last game he had a hitless showing (0-for-3) against the Nationals.
+In his most recent game he had a hitless showing (0-for-3) against the Yankees.

 Willi Castro Game Info & Props vs. the Yankees